Submitting a Great Visual Arts Portfolio

 Applying to a visual arts BFA program almost always requires submitting a portfolio.
 This should be the best and most fun part of your college applications but for some students it causes undo stress and confusion.
 Here are some guidelines about the visual arts portfolio requirement.

 What is the goal of submitting a portfolio (besides being accepted)?
 You want your work to tell your story, and highlight your style, growth as an artist, and experience with different mediums.
 It should effectively build a visual narrative that expands on other components of your application, including your essays, extra curricular activities, and letters of recommendation.
+Your portfolio is yet another way schools will get to know you, in some ways it is your “elevator speech” to schools, take it seriously.

 Your main goal is to help the reviewer get a sense of who you are as an artist and how you stand out in a crowd of very talented students.

+Most students start by assembling a body of work of about 25 pieces which enables you to select the most appropriate works for each school based on their requirements, focus and prompts.
 Schools vary with their requirements but most ask you to submit between 10 and 20 pieces.
-You can also create "montage like" images if you want to show multiple related pieces in one uploaded image.
-This montage function works especially well if you have 3D work that you want to present from various angles.
-You must do it effectively and with a purpose though, don't put multiple pieces together in one image to "game the system" and submit more pieces than required.
-If you combine multiple images you must be intentional and you must allow the viewer to see each work fully.
+For 3D pieces you can create "montage like" images from different angles to show multiple related pieces in one uploaded image.
+Don’t however put multiple pieces together in one image to "game the system" and submit more pieces than required.
 Be proud of the work you submit and photograph it in a professional manner using your phone and about $20 worth of equipment from your local hardware store.
 If you need guidance download our Guide to Photographing Your Art Work.

 Creating your portfolio is a lengthy but integral aspect of applying to BFA programs so allow time to carefully craft and present your work.
 Read this post about the Five Components of a Visual Arts Portfolio for guidance on selecting individual portfolio artwork.